Alpine-DAV/ascent/src/docs/sphinx/Actions/Pipelines.rst

 Sample (a Regular) Grid
 ~~~~~~~~~~~~~~~~~~~~~
 Sample grid changes the coordinate system of the input mesh to that of the user-specified regular mesh.
 Input fields are transferred by sampling the data at the vertex locations of the output geometry.
-For the output geometry, users need to specify the origin (`origin`), the number of points along each axis (`dims`), and the spacing between these points (`spacing`).
+For the output geometry, users have the option to specify the origin (`origin`), the number of points along each axis (`dims`) from the origin, and the spacing between these points (`spacing`).

 .. code-block:: c++

   conduit::Node pipelines;
   // pipeline 1
   pipelines["pl1/f1/type"] = "sample_grid";
+  //params optional
   conduit::Node &params = pipelines["pl1/f1/params"];
-  params["origin/x"] = 0.0;   //minimum value in x dim
+  params["origin/x"] = 0.0;   //default: minimum point in x dim
-  params["origin/y"] = 0.0;   //minimum value in y dim
+  params["origin/y"] = 0.0;   //default: minimum point in y dim
-  params["origin/z"] = 0.0;   //minimum value in z dim
+  params["origin/z"] = 0.0;   //default: minimum point in z dim
-  params["dims/i"] = 10.0;    //number of points from origin in x dim
+  params["dims/i"] = 10.0;    //default: x extents
-  params["dims/j"] = 10.0;    //number of points from origin in y dim
+  params["dims/j"] = 10.0;    //default: y extents
-  params["dims/k"] = 10.0;    //number of points from origin in z dim
+  params["dims/k"] = 10.0;    //default: z extents
-  params["spacing/dx"] = 1.0; //space between points in x dim
+  params["spacing/dx"] = 1.0; //default: 1.0
-  params["spacing/dy"] = 1.0; //space between points in y dim
+  params["spacing/dy"] = 1.0; //default: 1.0
-  params["spacing/dz"] = 1.0; //space between points in z dim
+  params["spacing/dz"] = 1.0; //default: 1.0
-  params["invalid_value"] = -100.0; //field value for sampled points outside of input mesh
+  //field value for sampled points outside of input mesh
+  params["invalid_value"] = -100.0; //default: 0.0

 Gradient
 ~~~~~~~~